 Whatever your reasons, the hand sewn buttonhole is not that difficult and with practice can be a work of art!

 Hand sewn buttonholes are assembled in a different order to the machine-stitched version.
 The hand-stitched buttonhole starts with the cutting of the hole before the stitching begins.
 This is the exact reverse of the process when you machine stitch a buttonhole.

 Hand Sewn Buttonhole

-Step One: Mark Position
+Step 1 - Mark Position

 Prepare your fabric and measure and mark your buttonhole position.
 This means using the actual button to mark the distance and checking how many buttonholes you will need.